Multiple Dates & Times | TX-Ture Farm, 1833 Dr Sanders Rd, Aubrey TX 76227

-A unique experience with the teddy bears of the camel family.
-Learn about these amazing animals, cuddle them and take them on a guided walk along lavender fields, honeybee apiary, Christmas Tree fields, and wooded trails.
+Walk-A-Paca is a unique, 90-minute experience with alpacas, the teddy bears of the camel family.
+Learn about these amazing animals, cuddle them and take them on a guided walk along lavender fields, honey bee apiary, Christmas Tree fields, and wooded trails.
+After the walk, surround yourself with about 20 alpacas for a feeding frenzy.

 WHAT IS INCLUDED

 Upon arrival, you will sign in at our shop.
-We will then make our way to the alpaca barn for a brief safety discussion before we join the herd.
+We will have a brief overview and safety discussion before we make our way to the alpaca barn to join the herd.

 - Each guest receives an alpaca feed pouch … alpacas do love their treats!

-- You will walk the alpacas around the farm to experience our lavender fields, honeybee apiary, Christmas trees, gourds and wooded trails.
+- You will walk the alpacas around the farm visiting our lavender fields, honeybee apiary, Christmas trees, and wooded trails.

 - Learn fun things about alpacas and how we process and use their fleece.

-- Learn about other lavender production, beekeeping and local honey production, Christmas tree farming, gourd production and the area wildlife.
+- Learn about other lavender production, beekeeping and local honey production, Christmas tree farming, and the area wildlife.

 What should I wear?